 Uses for α-phellandrene

-Because of their refreshing, citrus-like fragrances, α-phellandrene and β-phellandrene have become popular ingredients in manufacturing. α-phellandrene has made its way into food additives and food-preserving agents because of its role as an antimicrobial agent and flavor enhancer.
+Because of antioxidant properties and their refreshing, citrus-like fragrances, α-phellandrene and β-phellandrene have become popular ingredients in manufacturing. α-phellandrene has made its way into food additives and food-preserving agents because of its role as an antimicrobial agent and flavor enhancer.

 Effects of alpha-phellandrene

-In the form of botanical essential oils, alpha-phellandrene and beta-phellandrene have been staples in holistic medicine throughout the ages for their antifungal and antibacterial properties, yet more research is needed to determine their true efficacy .
+In the form of botanical essential oils, alpha-phellandrene and beta-phellandrene have been staples in holistic practices throughout the ages, yet more research is needed to determine their true efficacy .

-Users have anecdotally reported energizing and analgesic effects after consuming α-phellandrene in full-spectrum cannabis , yet scientific data is needed to know for certain.
-In a simpler scenario, essential oil high in α-phellandrene may elicit a sense of relaxation and calm through aromatherapy.
+Users have anecdotally reported energizing effects after consuming α-phellandrene in full-spectrum cannabis , yet scientific data is needed to know for certain.

 Is alpha-phellandrene safe?